 This is one of the best wide-angle lenses for night photography by Nikon, introduced back in August 2007.
-It can be used for event, architectural and landscape photography.
-The lens produces beautiful background blur, thanks to nine-rounded diaphragm blades of the aperture.
+It can be used for event, architectural, and landscape photography.
+The lens produces beautiful background blur, thanks to the nine rounded diaphragm blades of the aperture.

 The optical design of the Nikon 14-24mm AF-S NIKKOR f/2.8G ED has 14 elements in 11 groups, which includes two ED elements and three Aspherical elements.
 Therefore, chromatic aberrations are very well controlled and the lens ensures maximum sharpness.

 Ghosting and flaring effects are minimal due to a Nano Crystal Coating and Super Integrated Coating.
 The body of the lens is fully weather-sealed, making it dust and moisture resistant.

 A Silent Wave Motor (SWM) has been used to ensure the autofocus action remains fast and silent as well.
 The lens also features an M/A focus mode, which allows you to switch between auto and manual focusing functions easily.

 The Sigma 35mm f/1.4 DG HSM Art is best suitable for portrait, landscape, and travel photographers.
 This outstanding lens is one of the best lenses for night photography.
 This is because of the large aperture of f/1.4 that includes a smooth nine-bladed diaphragm.